 It streets are pavemented with calcareous stones and decorated with black volcanic rock.
 This elaborated artwork is still made by hand by craftsman called “calceteiros” who can cut the stone with precise strikes of a hammer.

-While in Lisboa you may find several landmarks connected to the “Descobrimentos” like the “Padrão dos Descobrimentos” and the “Mosteiros dos Jeronimos”, made in commemoration of the returning of Vasco da Gama after finding the maritime route to the Indies and starting that way the species trading which made Portugal one of the richest countries in the world.
+While in Lisboa you may find several landmarks connected to the “Descobrimentos” like the “Padrão dos Descobrimentos” and the “Mosteiros dos Jeronimos”, made for commemoration of the returning of Vasco da Gama after finding the maritime route to the Indies and starting that way the species trading which made Portugal one of the richest countries in the world.

 On November 1, 1755, by coincidence the Holiday of All Saints, Lisbon was the center of a major earthquake followed by a massive tsunami that devastated the entire Lisbon downtown.
 More recent studies point to a grade 9 on the Richter scale, thus becoming the largest natural disaster in Portugal.